Oriented Borel-Moore homologies of toric varieties: Künneth formula and a universal coefficient theorem

-with exact rows, where the leftmost vertical map is known to be an isomorphism by \fref{EquivInj}, and the rightmost vertical map is known to be an isomorphism by induction on the number of cones in $\Delta$.
+with exact rows, where the rightmost vertical map can be assumed to be an isomorphism by induction on the number of cones in $\Delta$ (the base case of an empty fan being Corollary \fref{KunnethForT}).
 It follows from $5$-lemma that also the middle vertical arrow is an isomorphism. \end{proof}

-To generalize the previous result to singular varieties, we need to assume that the theory $B_*$ satisfies descent (this holds for $\Omega_*$ by \cite{Karu2}, and therefore it holds for almost any sensible oriented BM-homology).
-It is clear that if $B_*$ satisfies descent, then so does the equivariant version $B_*^T$.
+To generalize the previous result to singular varieties, we need to assume that the theory $B_*$ satisfies descent (this holds for $\Omega_*$ by \cite{Karu2}).
+Recall that if $B_*$ satisfies descent, then so does the equivariant version $B_*^T$.